Housing Policy Fundamentals

 Housing policy in Metro Vancouver can be a maze of complicated terminologies and confusing characteristics, face a vacuum of empirical data, and become prone to misunderstanding and misinformation.
-Amongst the most contentious have been debates on what constitutes “affordable housing”, who should be responsible, and how and where to make affordable housing happen.
+Amongst the most contentious have been debates on what constitutes affordable housing, who should be responsible, and how and where to make affordable housing happen.

 The course will lay the foundation for explaining the local and regional housing landscape, survey the strengths and weaknesses of different housing policy responses and, in particular, the affordability crisis.
 It will look specifically at some of the innovative policy-making coming out of BC.

-This three-evening course introductory course will transform the way you view housing and offer new opportunities to understand the affordable housing crisis.
+This four-evening course introductory course will transform the way you view housing and offer new opportunities to understand the affordable housing crisis.
 It will be of interest to community leaders, students of urban issues, housing providers, land use planners and related professionals, and anyone interested in elevating the discourse surrounding this complex problem.

 Note: You will have up to one week to complete the post-course take-home assignment, which will be graded Pass or Fail.

 - Mon, Oct 17, 6:00 p.m. – 8:30 p.m.
 Pacific Time (virtual class)

 - Mon, Oct 24, 6:00 p.m. – 8:30 p.m.
 Pacific Time (virtual class)

 - Mon, Oct 31, 6:00 p.m. – 8:30 p.m.
 Pacific Time (virtual class)